 The sheer design of an ambulance makes them difficult to maneuver.
-They are built like an 18 passenger van and have a higher center of gravity then most passenger cars.
+They are built like an 18 passenger van and have a higher center of gravity than most passenger cars.
 It takes a driver with experience to operate these vehicles property.
-Inexperience drivers are the leading cause of ambulance accidents.
+Inexperienced drivers are the leading cause of ambulance accidents.

 Contributing Causes of Ambulance Accidents